christopherConcannon/weather-forecast/README.md

 This project is covered under the MIT license

 ## Technologies
-HTML5, CSS3, JavaScript, React, MERN Stack
+HTML5, CSS3, JavaScript, Local Storage

 ## Contributing
 To see the guidelines adopted for contributing to this project, please view the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.txt)